aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-scale.md

 weight: 20
 date: 2017-01-05
 description: >
-  How to scale your cluster.
+  How to scale your cluster
 ---

 When you are scaling your EKS Anywhere cluster, consider the number of nodes you need for your control plane and for your data plane.